Parkson: Indonesia (2011–2021)

 Parkson entered the country by acquiring PT.
 Tozy Sentosa, the operator of Centro Department Store in 2011.
 Centro Department Store itself was developed by Suzy Darmawan Hutomo, master licensor holder for The Body Shop in Indonesia and sole daughter of Matahari founder, Hari Darmawan.
 Prior to the acquisition, Centro opened its first store at Plaza Semanggi, Jakarta in November 2003, followed by opening stores at Discovery Shopping Mall Bali, Plaza Ambarrukmo Jogjakarta, Margo City Depok, Mall of Indonesia Jakarta, and Summarecon Mall Serpong Tangerang.

 After the acquisition, the department store network has since expanded to a total of 11 stores under the Centro brand and two stores under the Parkson brand, leading to a total of 14 stores (including Kem Chicks supermarket at Pacific Place Jakarta.
 Parkson Gourmet Market at Bintaro CBD, opened on 3 November 2016 but closed sometime in 2017) as of 1 December 2020.

 The country's first Parkson store opened its door at Centre Point Mall, Medan on 28 November 2013.
 The second Parkson store at Lippo Mall Puri, Jakarta commenced operation on 27 June 2014 (closed in 2020 due to low sales and COVID-19 pandemic).
 The third Parkson store at Hartono Mall, Yogyakarta commenced operation on 22 December 2015.

 According to the company website, the Centro brand will be focused on the middle-class segment while the Parkson brand focuses on the upper-middle-class.

 In March 2021, PT.
 Tozy Sentosa were sued to bankruptcy due to failed payments to various vendors.
 Centro stores at Plaza Ambarrukmo, Jogjakarta and Bintaro Jaya Xchange Mall, Tangerang closed down following the lawsuit.
 Before that, however, two Centro branches at Mall of Indonesia and Plaza Semanggi, Jakarta were closed in 2018, followed by the Summarecon Mall Serpong branch on 3 January 2021.
 Some of former Parkson and Centro department stores has either been repurposed or replaced by other department store such as Matahari in Hartono Mall, Metro in Centre Point Medan, and other stores In April 2021, Parkson Hartono Mall and Centro Solo Paragon Mall closed its doors, and finally, on 17 May 2021, the company was officially declared bankrupt by court.

 Myanmar (2013–2018)

-Parkson entered Mynamar in 2012 in a partnership with Yoma and First Myanmar.
+Parkson entered Myanmar in 2012 in a partnership with Yoma and First Myanmar.
 The first and only store was opened in May 2013 at FMI Centre in Yangon.
 Parkson FMI Centre closed in 2017 and was replaced by a store at Yangon's Junction Square in March.
 This store later closed.